cesarvr/v8-hacking/README.md

 ```sh
 $ ln -s path/v8 deps/v8
 ```
-- In root directory you can find the Makefile with a basic configuration to compile and link C++ with a Embedded V8.
+* In root directory you can find the Makefile with a basic configuration to compile and link C++ with a Embedded V8.

-- to compile and link just do.

 * this is just a hello world with C++ program with V8 embedded. to build it just do:

 ```sh
 make hello
 ```